joelouthan/theologic.us/content/posts/0-study-romans/2021-03-02-study-romans.md

 >
 >He told them, “These are my words that I spoke to you while I was still with you—that everything written about me in the Law of Moses, the Prophets, and the Psalms must be fulfilled.”
 Then he opened their minds to understand the Scriptures.
 He also said to them, “This is what is written: The Messiah will suffer and rise from the dead the third day, and repentance for forgiveness of sins will be proclaimed in his name to all the nations, beginning at Jerusalem.
 You are witnesses of these things.
 And look, I am sending you what my Father promised.
 As for you, stay in the city until you are empowered from on high.”

->John 21:15–19 (CSB) When they had eaten breakfast, Jesus asked Simon Peter, “Simon, son of John, do you love me more than these?”
->“Yes, Lord,” he said to him, “you know that I love you.”
->
->“Feed my lambs,” he told him.
-A second time he asked him, “Simon, son of John, do you love me?”
->
->“Yes, Lord,” he said to him, “you know that I love you.”
->
->“Shepherd my sheep,” he told him.
->
->He asked him the third time, “Simon, son of John, do you love me?”
->
->Peter was grieved that he asked him the third time, “Do you love me?”
-He said, “Lord, you know everything; you know that I love you.”
->
->“Feed my sheep,” Jesus said.
-“Truly I tell you, when you were younger, you would tie your belt and walk wherever you wanted.
-But when you grow old, you will stretch out your hands and someone else will tie you and carry you where you don’t want to go.”
-He said this to indicate by what kind of death Peter would glorify God.
-After saying this, he told him, “Follow me.”

->Acts 1:7–8 (CSB)
-He said to them, “It is not for you to know times or periods that the Father has set by his own authority.
+>Acts 1:7–8 (CSB) He said to them, “It is not for you to know times or periods that the Father has set by his own authority.
 But you will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”

-Here is the summation of the Great Commission:

->Romans 15:18–21 (CSB): 18 For I would not dare say anything except what Christ has accomplished through me by word and deed for the obedience of the Gentiles, 19 by the power of miraculous signs and wonders, and by the power of God’s Spirit.
-As a result, I have fully proclaimed the gospel of Christ from Jerusalem all the way around to Illyricum.
-20 My aim is to preach the gospel where Christ has not been named, so that I will not build on someone else’s foundation, 21 but, as it is written,

->Those who were not told about him will see,
->and those who have not heard will understand.

-**including you who are called to belong to Jesus Christ**
+### Romans 1:6 (CSB) including you who are also called by Jesus Christ.

 Consider:

 - the promise of Isaac in Genesis 17
 - the calling of Isaiah in Isaiah 6
 - the calling Jeremiah in Jeremiah 1